-The actual compensation of our named executive officers (on an aggregate basis) in 2011 was 22% base pay, 24% annual non-equity incentive compensation and 54% long-term equity compensation, which is allocated between time-based and performance-based restricted stock units.
-Our actual allocation of total compensation differed somewhat from that of the target due to strong financial performance in 2010, resulting in a higher non-equity incentive component paid in 2011.
+The actual compensation of our named executive officers (on an aggregate basis) in 2012 was 19% base pay, 13% annual non-equity incentive compensation and 68% long-term equity compensation, which is allocated between time-based and performance-based restricted stock units.
+Our actual allocation of total compensation differed somewhat from that of the target due to a lower than target payout of the non-equity incentive component paid in 2012.